EmenstaNougat/The_Blue_ESP-WavyChat/README.md

 ## Installation

-1. The Blue ESP firmware can be conveniently flashed via the [online flashing tool](https://the-blue-esp-wavychat.pages.dev).
+1. The Blue ESP firmware can be conveniently flashed via the [webflasher](https://the-blue-esp-wavychat.pages.dev).

 ---